SciTools/iris/docs/src/userguide/subsetting_a_cube.rst

 These shapefiles can be used to mask an iris cube, so that any data outside the bounds of the shapefile is hidden from further analysis or plotting.

-First, we load the correct shapefile from NaturalEarth via the `Cartopy`_ instructions.
+First, we load the correct shapefile from NaturalEarth via the `Cartopy_shapereader`_ instructions.
 Here we get one for Brazil.
 The `.geometry` attribute of the records in the reader contain the `Shapely`_ polygon we're interested in.
 They contain the coordinates that define the polygon (or set of lines) being masked and once we have those we just need to provide them to the :class:`iris.util.mask_cube_from_shapefile` function.
 This returns a copy of the cube with a :class:`numpy.masked_array` as the data payload, where the data outside the shape is hidden by the masked array.
 We can see this in the following example.